A Foodie’s Guide to Different Types of Noodles

 Shirataki Noodles have a rubbery texture.
 These semi-translucent noodles are known for their immense health benefits.
-In this age, where people are after a calorie deficit diet, shirataki noodles can be the right choice for you.
+At this age, when people are after a calorie deficit diet, shirataki noodles can be the right choice for you.
 It has zero-calorie in it and that makes it a really healthy option for all noodle lovers.
 These skinny noodles are based on the konjac yam plant.

-Somen Noddles is another type of noodles that are made of wheat flour.
-These noddles are thinnest of all Japanese dried noodles and are about 1 mm in diameter.
-Usually, noddles are served as a hot and warm dish, Somen noodles, on the contrary, are served cold.
+Somen Noodles are another type of noodles that are made of wheat flour.
+These noodles are the thinnest of all Japanese dried noodles and are about 1 mm in diameter.
+Usually, noodles are served as a hot and warm dish, Somen noodles, on the contrary, are served cold.
 These Japanese noodles usually look like vermicelli noodles.
-Their light color texture makes it easily distinguishable from any other noodles.
+Their light color texture makes them easily distinguishable from any other noodles.

-If you have the fetish of enjoying longer noodles, then Harusame noodles are just for you.
+If you have a fetish for enjoying longer noodles, then Harusame noodles are just for you.
 Imagine, enjoying that warm bowl of long never-ending noodles that are almost as thin as hair.
-Also known as glass noddles, these Japanese noodles can be longer up to seven inches.
+Also known as glass noodles, these Japanese noodles can be longer up to seven inches.
 As the name goes, it is obvious that these noodles have a transparent look and are either straight or coiled in bundles.

 Himayugi Noodles look somewhat like the Somen noodles.
 But unlike Somen Noodles, Himayugi noodles are served warm and hot.
 You can boil it and add your favorite vegetables, season it according to your taste buds and it’s ready to be served as a proper meal.
-Himayugi noodles are made with flour, salt, and water and have a thicker body in comparison to Somen Noodles.
+Himayugi noodles are made with flour, salt, and water and have a thicker body than Somen Noodles.

 Ho Fun Noodles are served hot.
 One can either boil them or fry them as per their taste buds.
 Ho Fun Noodles vary in width, you can enjoy wider flat noodles as well as thinner noodles too, at the same time.
 Sounds fun, right?
 It is fun.
 Ho Fun Noodles are best prepared with soy sauce.
 But there is always an option for you to add your own favorite seasoning and spices as per your taste buds.
 Ho Fun Noodles is a good option for a proper wholesome meal.

 Those were only a few varieties of noodles available in the stores.
-The guide will help you take your pick from the different varieties of noodles present in the market without any confusion.
+The guide will help you pick up the different varieties of noodles in the market without any confusion.
 If you are health conscious and don’t prefer eating noodles ready-made noodles, you can always prepare fresh and hygienic noodles at home with the help of a Noodle and Pasta Maker.
 In addition to being healthy, you also have the option to customize the ingredients depending on your taste and preferences.